kinbiko/dotfiles/ergodox.md

 https://configure.ergodox-ez.com/ergodox-ez/layouts/Jwj5m/latest/1

-- Re-enable modifier keys in other levels
+- Re-enable modifier keys in other levels so that the order in which modifier keys and layer shifting keys are hit doesn't matter.
-- Set up a layer change button on both sides of the keyboard
+- Set up a layer change button on both sides of the keyboard so that using the mouse movement keys becomes one handed if necessary.